 If you do use screens at night, use a warm light filter such as Apple’s Night Shift or Microsoft’s Night Light, or Google’s Night Mode to reduce the amount of blue light coming from your screen.
 Also, if you like to read digital books at night, consider buying a Kindle. eReaders that use e-ink have screens that are easy on the eyes.

-All-new Kindle Paperwhite (8 GB) – Now with a 6.8" display and adjustable warm light – Ad-Supported
+Kindle Paperwhite (8 GB) – Now with a 6.8" display and adjustable warm light